FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-11-05-mcasector.md

     - Ely
 ---

-Chucks that have been loaded for less than a few minutes are usually only loaded for players traveling through them, but they still take up a lot of space in your world.
+Chunks that have been loaded for less than a few minutes are usually just from players traveling through, but they still take up a lot of space in your world.

 Deleting these chunks will:
 - Significantly reduce your world size (by up to 90%)